8 basic steps from unpacking to autonomous drive/flight

 b) Go through all steps on the most straightforward comparable map, achieve full integration, make an autonomous flight, and after that, increase the complexity of the map to the final one

-Step 2: Physically attach to your mobile object
+Step 2: Physically attach the mobile beacon to your mobile object

 At this stage, you physically attach the mobile beacon to your mobile object and try to track it.
 You may power it from your mobile object’s power if it is available and planned to be used.